tsavina/model_server/docs/ovms_quickstart.md

 --model_path /models/face-detection --model_name face-detection --port 9000 --plugin_config '{"CPU_THROUGHPUT_STREAMS": "1"}' --shape auto
 ```

-During this step, you map the model folder to Docker.
+During this step, the model folder is mapped to Docker.
 This folder will be used as the model storage from which the server will access models.

 ### Step 5.
 Prepare the Example Client Components